KarelDO/xmc.dspy/readme.md

     pip install -r requirements.txt

+### (optional) Set up models if you plan to do new runs
+All LM calls to reproduce our runs are cached.
+However, if you want to execute new calls you will need to set up OpenAI and local models.

+Set your OpenAI API KEY:

+    export OPENAI_API_KEY=<your-key>

-If you'll be using local models (e.g. llama-2), set up a local Text Generation Interface (TGI) [via these steps](https://github.com/stanfordnlp/dspy/blob/local_models_docs/docs/using_local_models.md#setting-up-the-text-generation-inference-server).
+For local models (e.g. llama-2), set up a local Text Generation Interface (TGI) [via these steps](https://github.com/stanfordnlp/dspy/blob/local_models_docs/docs/using_local_models.md#setting-up-the-text-generation-inference-server).
+Make sure to point the `url` field in `lm_config.json` to your TGI server.

 ## 2) Load data
-Load the data.
-Optionally load a cache so can run our code without actually paying any inference costs.
+Load the data and cache needed to reproduce our results.

     bash scripts/load_data.sh
+    bash scripts/load_cache.sh

 ## 3) Compile and run

 All compilation IReRa runs from our paper can be reproduced by running `bash scripts/run_left_to_right.sh`.
 We provide the resulting program state in `results_precompiled/` so you can load our compiled IReRa programs.

-Set your OpenAI API KEY:

-    export OPENAI_API_KEY=<your-key>

 Load our compiled IReRa for ESCO_TECH and evaluate: